colon cancer

 Lifestyle factors like cigarette smoking and red meat consumption are known to be associated with an increased risk of colon polyps that can lead to colorectal cancer.

-For some people, cancer—especially colon cancer—is a persistent and potentially deadly visitor affecting family members from one generation to the next.
-Vanderbilt-Ingram Cancer Center, in partnership with the Colon Cancer Alliance, is hosting a free seminar to educate the public about risk factors associated with the disease.
+For some people cancer, especially colon cancer, is a persistent and potentially deadly visitor affecting family members from one generation to the next.
+Individuals who have a parent, sibling or child diagnosed with colon cancer have double the risk of developing the disease.

 1 2 3